albertgranados/frontend-challenge-seat-code/README.md

 6. **Room for improvement: custom hooks and logic extraction**
    Some logic inside `App.tsx` could have been abstracted into a custom hook to improve separation of concerns.
 Due to time constraints, this was left as-is, but I acknowledge it as a refactor opportunity.
 Also, deletion, edition and creation confirmation dialogs addition.

+7. **Testing focused on critical flows**

+- Unit tests validate the core logic inside the helper functions `filterSuperheroesTable()` and `sortSuperheroesTable()`.
+These tests cover various scenarios, including filtering by name and sorting both in ascending (A–Z) and descending (Z–A) order.
+- Integration tests simulate real user interactions using React Testing Library.
+They check that the search input filters the table, clicking column headers reorders the list, the drawer allows creating and editing a superhero, and the delete button removes it (deletion is stubbed).
+- I focused on testing the five most important actions: filtering, sorting, creating, editing, and deleting, because they represent the main value of the app.
+Full code coverage wasn’t the priority.

 ---